Predicting Decisions in Language Based Persuasion Games: Our Approach

 We focus on two sets of textual features: $\mT_{DNN}$: Features inferred by pre-trained deep contextualized embedding models, and $\mT_{HC}$: Hand-crafted features.
 Research into textual representations has recently made significant progress with the introduction of pre-trained deep contextualized embedding models \citep{peters2018deep,radford2018improving}.
 In particular, we chose the BERT pre-trained model \citep{devlin2018bert} as our text encoder since it is dominant in NLP research.
 We would also like to explore the value of hand-crafted, high-level semantic features for our task, because models like BERT, that are based on language modeling related objectives, may not capture the high-level semantic information encoded in these features.
 We first describe our two approaches for textual representation, and in Section \ref{models} we discuss how these features are integrated into our models.
 Below we refer to the value of $j$'th textual feature as $\mathcal{T}_{j}$.

 \paragraph{BERT-based representation ($\mT_{DNN}$)} In this approach, we utilize the pre-trained BERT model as a source of text representation.
 BERT is a contextualized language representation model that is based on a multi-layer bidirectional Transformer architecture and a masked language model objective.
-We used the uncased pre-trained BERT-Base model (L = 12 layers, H = 768 hidden vector size, A = 12 attention heads, P = 110M parameters), trained on the BookCorpus (800M words) (Zhu et al. 2015) and Wikipedia (2,500M words), publicly available via source code provided by the Google Research's GitHub repository.\footnote{\url{https://github.com/google-research/bert}} We utilized the model's source code from the "HuggingFace's PyTorch Pretrained BERT" GitHub repository.\footnote{\url{https://github.com/huggingface/transformers}} BERT can handle a sequence of up to 512 tokens, and since we use relatively short texts (our longest review contains only 144 tokens), BERT fits our needs.
+We used the cased pre-trained BERT-Base model (L = 12 layers, H = 768 hidden vector size, A = 12 attention heads, P = 110M parameters), trained on the BookCorpus (800M words) (Zhu et al. 2015) and Wikipedia (2,500M words), publicly available via source code provided by the Google Research’s GitHub repository.\footnote{\url{https://github.com/google-research/bert}} We utilized the model's source code from the “HuggingFace's PyTorch Pretrained BERT” GitHub repository.\footnote{\url{https://github.com/huggingface/transformers}} BERT can handle a sequence of up to 512 tokens, and since we use relatively short texts (our longest review contains only 144 tokens), BERT fits our needs.
 For each review we produce an embedding vector, by extracting the vector associated with the special [CLS] token from the last hidden layer of BERT.

 \paragraph{Hand Crafted Features ($\mT_{HC}$)} We define 42 binary hand-crafted textual features, aiming to capture high-level semantic information that may not be captured by DNNs like BERT.
 The hand-crafted features were constructed thorough manual inspection of the reviews in the train-validation set.
 We focus on the topics and sentiment words of each part of the reviews, the review length, and whether each of the parts contains an explicit sentence that encourages or discourages visitors to stay at the hotel.
 The features are described in Table \ref{tab:Domain_based_attributes_description}, while Table \ref{tab:Domain_based_attributes} presents the feature representation of the hotel reviews from Appendix \ref{appendix:data} (both tables are in Appendix \ref{appendix:features}).